ncbi/sra-tools/tools/kar/README.txt

 IX.
 Error codes
 =============================================================================
-If script failed and it return one of those, imediately send it to us ... lol
+If script failed and it will return some error code.
+There are three types of errors, which script could return:

+100-122 - invalid setup or configuration
+  80-89 - invalid data to process or processed
+  60-73 - vdb/sra/kdv program exited with non-zero return code

+There is a list of all error codes which script can return.

 100 - invalid orguments, missed parameters
 101 - invalid ACCESSION format